smallcloudai/mcp_client_rust/README.md

 ### Spec Compliance

+The servers used with this client should implement the protocol to specification.

 Tool call responses error out if the wrong schema is used or the server returns an error.